rwang14/implant/README.md

   In summary:

   Step 1.
 Install Rtools(You need to install the correct version of Rtools that matches the version of your R).
-  (Don't forget to click: Add rtools to system PATH during your installation)

   Step 2.
 Restart R.